 Bathsheba B. Smith remembered that he [Joseph Smith] recognized that it would be a “troubling” doctrine.
 She wrote:

 I heard the Prophet give instructions concerning plural marriage; he counseled the sisters not to trouble themselves in consequence of it, that all would be right … the result would be for their glory and exaltation.”

 Bathsheba also related: “I heard him [Joseph Smith] tell the sisters one time not to feel worried, — that all was right … all will be well in the end.”10

 To help his potential plural brides overcome their initial disgust at the thought of polygamy, the Prophet promised several of them that they could receive their own spiritual confirmation that polygamy was divinely sanctioned.
-Divine manifestations were later reported by some of these women, confirming the correctness of the principle.11
+Divine manifestations were later reported by some of these women, confirming to them the correctness of the principle.11

 The practice of polygamy in the Mormon Church unfolded at a time when some religious fringe groups experimented with marital dynamics, including polygamy, as they reinvented the image of religion.
 Eyewitnesses, however, give us no indication that Joseph Smith instituted this marital innovation for any reason other than that he was commanded to do so.

 To continue this brief narrative of the unfolding of the practice of polygamy in The Church of Jesus Christ of Latter-day Saints, proceed to the section on Joseph’s Proposals.

 - For a complete list of these accounts, see Brian C. Hales, “Encouraging Joseph Smith to Practice Plural Marriage: The Accounts of the Angel with a Drawn Sword,” Mormon Historical Studies. (back)